 The Freedom of Information Act (FOI Act 2011) suffered setback in its passage before the needful was done by the legislative arm of government.
-Prior to its eventual passage, both the executive and the legislative arm of government were virtually playing hide and seek games with the rights of Nigerians because of selfish and corrupt interests.
+Prior to its eventual passage, both the executive and the legislative arm of government played hide and seek games with the rights of Nigerians because of selfish and corrupt interests.
 This is an analysis on the right of individuals to institute court proceedings if denied access to important information by the government or any public/private institution where public fund is used.

 Ordinarily, the Nigerian National Assembly should have no problem in passing the FOI bill if there were no hidden motives which may be considered superior to the rights of Nigerians.
-Unfortunately the whole process was delayed and over-dragged unnecessarily during the administration of former president Olusegun Obasanjo, which means they have quite a number of ‘skeletons in their cupboard.’
+Unfortunately the whole process was delayed and over-dragged unnecessarily during the administration of former President Olusegun Obasanjo, which means they have quite a number of ‘skeletons in their cupboard.’
 However, the bill was eventually passed into law in 2011 by the National Assembly, thanks to some great minds among the lawmakers who cherished transparency and accountability of government.

 The FOI Act is not an act or law that is draconian in nature, it is only seeking to ensure that the rights of Nigerians in accessing information concerning government programmes and activities or otherwise, are not forbidden or constrained somehow.
 It strives to guarantee the right of access to information held by ‘public institutions,’ irrespective of the form in which it is kept and this is applicable to ‘private institutions’ where they perform public functions or provide public services, or where public funds are being utilized.